ashraphs/training-java_microservice/README.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.dlt.mbb-training.mbb-master-data' is invalid and this project uses 'com.dlt.mbbtraining.mbbmasterdata' instead.
+* This documentation is part of training for maybank project.

 # Getting Started

 ### Requirement
 * step 1.
 (OPTIONAL) docker run --name mbb-local-postgres -d -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres:alpine
 * step 2.
-Java 8
+Java 8 and above
 * step 3.
 Postman

 ### Step to run the services